 To help you understand why we have chosen to support our charity of choice, The James Hopkins Trust, we’ve shared the wonderfully bright face of one our greatest fans and some background, please read it.

-All good causes are there to help those in need and our charity is possibly no more deserving than any other great cause out there.
-SouthAmDram Society (that’s us) is group of local people with local lives and families – so supporting a local charity that works with children was a no brainer.
+All good causes are there to help those in need and our charity is no more deserving than any other great cause out there.
+SouthAmDram Group (that’s us) is group of local people with local lives and families – so supporting a local charity that works with children was a no brainer.

-The cast and crew of this pantomime, many of which are children, are giving up their personal time and a lot of it, to ensure that we put on as good a show as we can, to justify your ticket and support.
+The cast and crew of this pantomime, many of whom are children, are giving up their personal time and a lot of it, to ensure that we put on as good a show as we can, to justify your ticket and support.
 Please understand, we’re not saints, you only need see some of the language we’ve had to remove from the script to know that (sic), but we do have a good laugh whilst making this.
 We give very little compared to the work of our chosen charity.